-Environments can be managed and used only by project managers and subscription administrators.
+Environments can be managed and used only by users with the Manage environments permission.
 Be aware that environments are mainly for development purposes, not content production.
 Use the Production environment for producing content and preview.

 Your subscription plan limits for content items and assets count only for the Production environment.
 Bandwidth and API calls count for all environments.

 When you create an environment, it's always based on an existing environment, such as Production.
 The new environment will be a copy of the source environment.
 All your items, assets, types, snippets, taxonomies, roles, workflow, and languages will be in the new environment as well.
 Webhooks and preview URLs will not be in the new environment.